 Along with all your family's fav exhibits, you can also jump in on some STEAM Fall Family Workshop fun.

 8. Get lost (in a corn maze).

-10. Check out our list of kid-approved Massachusetts State Parks and Forests and visit one on a nice fall weekend.
+Check out our list of kid-approved Massachusetts State Parks and Forests and visit one on a nice fall weekend.

-11. Play tourist for a day with this list of famous Boston tourist attractions that even Boston native kids love doing.
+See how many places you can visit on this list of famous Boston tourist attractions that even Boston native kids love doing.

-15. Take your preschooler on a short, one-mile-or-less hike and enjoy the smiles of pride after reaching a small peak or finishing a loop.
+Take your preschooler on a short, one-mile-or-less hike and enjoy the smiles of pride after reaching a small peak or finishing a loop.